What You Should Consider When Hiring an Appeals Lawyer

 For an appellate court to find that a trial judge was wrong on the appealed issue means the judge either misapplied the law or failed to have adequate evidence to support the lower court's decision.

-When you make a legal appeal, it's best to get it right.
+When you make a legal appeal, it's best to get it right--and you should never assume a trial attorney will be effective in handling an appeal.
+The appellate process is far different from a trial, and an appellate lawyer can offer a fresh perspective and will be more apt to develop and present a successful appeal.
 A top-quality, seasoned appeals lawyer can make all the difference in your case.
 Here are five things to consider when hiring an attorney for the appeals process:

-Appellate practice is different than trial law.
-It takes more than a few cases to become a polished appeals lawyer.
+As stated previously, appellate practice is different from trial law.
+There are marked differences in how an appeals lawyer handles an appeals case rather than a criminal case, and it takes more than a few cases to become a polished appeals lawyer.
 Another issue is whether the appellate attorney has ever handled cases that are similar to yours.
 It is essential for your appeals lawyer to be familiar with the issues surrounding your case to ensure the proper issues are identified and addressed eloquently.
 Even better is if your appeals lawyer has won cases involving similar issues.

 2.)
 Success In Appeal Cases

 Most appeals are not successful.
-So even the best appellate lawyer will lose appeals.
-However, it is important to analyze the type of cases the lawyer has handled on appea.
+So even the best appellate lawyers will lose appeals.
+However, it is important to analyze the type of cases the lawyer has handled on appeal along with how they create appellate briefs and develop compelling arguments.
+You want to ensure you choose an attorney who can devise a strong appeal and present it properly to the appeals court to increase your chances for success.

 There are several deadlines associated with the appeals process.
 In Illinois courts, you must file your Notice of Appeal within 30 days of a final order by the circuit court.
 However, some cases may have an even shorter deadline.
 Due to these strict deadlines, it is crucial to hire an appeals attorney as soon as possible.